lhao03/lhao03.github.io/content/blog/compsci/learn-to-code.md

 While “Learn to Code” isn’t as common now, there are other marketing campaigns and initiatives telling us to quickly learn about AI to get a job in AI or quickly learn about Web3 and get a job in Web3 because iTs tHe fuTUrE.
 You rarely ever see this in other areas such as chemistry, with organic chemistry being cool one year, and materials chemistry being hot another year.
 [Fast Food Education](https://www.kernelmag.io/pieces/fast-food-education) discusses the rise of coding/design boot camps and their shallow and lacking curriculums, which flood the market with a bunch of people with the same skills.

 # Is teaching everyone to code the right thing to do?
-After listening to talks from [Simon Peyton Jones](https://www.youtube.com/watch?v=Ia55clAtdMs) and reading from [Critically Conscious Computing](https://criticallyconsciouscomputing.org/), we should most definitely not be all learning how to code.
-Instead, we should all be learning about how a computer works.
+I think we should all be learning about how a computer works.
 To many, computers are “magical intelligent pieces of metal”.
+Yet computers are impacting every single part of our lives, and many people do not understand how a [file system](@/blog/compsci/computers.md#a-misunderstanding-lack-of-understanding-of-a-file-system) works or how a [computers reads and writes from memory](@/blog/compsci/computers.md#how-memory-works-in-progress).

 Before you learned about physics, chemistry, math, and biology you might have thought other events were magical, like how baking powder works, how that weird Möbius paper is a single-sided strip with one edge, and how sound travels.
 But through our education, we have all gained some understanding of how these magical events work; baking powder mixed with water produces carbon dioxide bubbles (making your muffins fluffy), the math behind the one-sided paper, and that sound travels in waves.
 Does learning to code accomplish one’s desire to understand how a computer works?

 {{ blogImg(img="Mobius.jpg") }}

 No, not always.
 Coding in high-level languages like Python, JavaScript, or scripting languages like HTML or CSS does not.
 This high-level coding is what is mostly taught by boot camps and current elementary and secondary computer science curriculums.
 Coding in Python simply lets us tell a computer what we want it to do (thanks to computer scientists who abstracted away a lot of details, it’s easy for anyone to write an easy program now).
 When you save a text file to your computer do you know how it’s saved on your computer?
 Coding in Python doesn’t tell you much if anything about how the computer saves your file.
-And another question to ponder is how a computer does anything!
+Before I studied computer science, I had no idea how computers did anything!
 How does the computer save files and then find them later, what is an operating system and what does it manage and control, how does the computer manipulate incoming information, and much more?
 Learning to code from boot camps or online MOOCs tells you nothing about this.
 So if you're interested in coding, [check out why computers are actually cool, and I hope you instead learn about computers](@/blog/compsci/computers.md)!

 # End
 Teaching only code is like only teaching someone lab skills.
 Of course, someone will eventually discover which two reactants will produce the desired product by trial and error, but they will have a lacking understanding of why a chemical reaction works.
 As the saying goes; “Give a Man a Fish, and You Feed Him for a Day.
 Teach a Man To Fish, and You Feed Him for a Lifetime”.